Tag: Philip Davies

 Mr Philip Dunne

-To ask the Secretary of State for Education, what assessment she has made of the effect on gender equality of school uniforms.
+To ask the Secretary of State for Work and Pensions, what assessment he has made of the adequacy of the current processing time from application to award for personal independence payments.